 Before the test, you may be asked to remove all your clothes and wear a hospital gown.
 You will then be placed in a room where you have no access to your personal items or water.
 This is so you cannot dilute the sample, or use someone else's urine for the test.

 This test involves collecting a "clean-catch" (midstream) urine sample:

 - Wash your hands with soap and water.
 Dry your hands with a clean towel.

-- Men and boys should wipe clean the head of the penis with a moist cloth or disposable towlette.
+- Men and boys should wipe the head of the penis with a moist cloth or disposable towelette.
 Before cleaning, gently pull back (retract) the foreskin, if you have one.

 - As you start to urinate, allow a small amount to fall into the toilet bowl.
 This clears the urethra of contaminants.

-- Then, in the container you are given, catch about 1 - 2 ounces of urine.
+- Then, in the container you are given, catch about 1 to 2 ounces of urine.
 Remove the container from the urine stream.

 - Give the container to the health care provider or assistant.